antvis/G6/docs/manual/tutorial/elements.en.md

 }
 ```

-The data structure of an edge is similar to node, but two more attributes `source` and `target` in addition, representing the `id` of the source node and the `id` of the target node respectively.
+The data structure of an edge is similar to node, but two more properties `source` and `target` in addition, representing the `id` of the source node and the `id` of the target node respectively.

 <br />We can refine the visual requirements in figure 1 of **Tutorial Demo** into: